arkadeycns/arkadeycns/README.md

-- 👋 Hi, I’m @arkadeycns
+- 👋 Hi, I’m Arka Dey, currently pursuing undergrad from NIT Allahabad
 - 👀 I’m interested in exploring the world of programming
-- 🌱 I’m currently learning Java and algorithms
+- 🌱 I’m currently learning various programming languages including python,java,javascript...
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...drop a mail at techandmecns@gmail.com
+- 📫 How to reach me ... mail at techandmecns@gmail.com or connect on linkedin www.linkedin.com/in/arka-dey-cns

 <!---
 arkadeycns/arkadeycns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.